 Resource #3 for better time management:

 By honestly assessing what you’re doing and what it adds or takes away from your life, you now have the tools to make some lasting changes.
 These changes will give you those 5-10 hours a week you need to do the things you love.

 Look at your chart – how much time do you spend doing things you hate?
 Which of those tasks could you stop doing, give to someone else, or reframe so that they no longer fall into that zone?
 What about the Frustrated Zone – anything you can get rid of there?
 If lots of things are in your Escape Zone, what are you escaping from?
 Could you swap out some of those hours for activities you really want to do instead?
 We bet that you can find at least 5 hours in the week, even if it means procrastinating only half as long a day.

 Again, the key here is to clearly understand where your time is going now, then figure out where you’d like it to be going instead.
-It’s not just about how to get things done faster.
-Honest evaluation, better time management, and a system to get motivated are likely what you need to find the time to do what you want to do.
+It’s not just about how to get things done faster; there is an element of personal fulfillment involved in managing your time.
+To discover strategies for how to do what you want to do with the time you have, honest evaluation, better time management and a system to get motivated are likely what you need to find the time to do what you want to do.